apache/nuttx/configs/sama5d3x-ek/README.txt

        on the serial console.
 However, the debug output will be asynchronous with the trace output and, hence, difficult to interpret.

+    STATUS:
+      2013-9-6:  I have not confirmed this, but it appears that the AT25 does not retain its formatting across power cycles.
+I need to study this more.
+      2013-9-6:  The mass storage class is not yet working.

   hello:
     This configuration directory, performs the (almost) simplest of all